zb8787/Medical-Meeting-Interface/diarization/README.md

 google_dt.py:\
 This takes an .mp3 file as input (in the input_audio directory) and outputs a speaker diarized transcript (in the output_transcript directory).\
 Must authenticate via google cloud, and must have a google cloud storage bucket created prior to running code.

+entity_analysis.py:\
+This takes a text file as input (in the output_transcript directory) and outputs a sentiment analysis report on the contents of the text file.\
+Must authenticate via google cloud.

+tag_search.py:\
+This takes a text file as input (in the output_transcript directory) and outputs a search for the specified SearchTerm (line 13) with and without context.